Mr. and Mrs. Ramachari: Plot

-Ramachari is a short-tempered college-student, who is a die-hard fan of Vishnuvardhan from his childhood often watching his films.
-He gets inspired by the character Ramachari portrayed by Vishnuvardhan in Naagarahaavu and due to his waywardness, his relationship with his father Shankar is damaged to an extent where the father-son cannot stand each other.
+Ramachari is a short-tempered college student, who is a die-hard fan of Vishnuvardhan from his childhood, often watching his films.
+He gets inspired by the character Ramachari portrayed by Vishnuvardhan in Naagarahaavu and due to his waywardness, his relationship with his father Shankar is damaged to an extent where the father and son cannot stand each other.
 His father favours his elder son Hari, who is the ideal son, according to Shankar.

 Ramachari hardly attends college and mostly hangs out with his friends Dattu and Chikkappa, thus being resented by Dattu's mother Sudha.
-At college, Ramachari encounters Divya, who is the new student in college, being ragged by seniors.
-However, Unknown to Ramachari, Divya is Dattu's sister.
-Ramachari instantly falls in love with her, who too reciprocates.
+At college, Ramachari encounters Divya, who is a new student in college, being ragged by seniors.
+Unknown to Ramachari, Divya is Dattu's sister.
+Ramachari instantly falls in love with her and she too reciprocates.
 He prefers calling her Margaret (based on actress Shubha's character in Naagarahaavu).
-The new-found love is sweet for Divya and Ramachari and they make a hot-headed decision to get married.
+The newfound love is sweet for Divya and Ramachari and they make a hot-headed decision to get married.
 But, they face problems with their relationship, which leads to a painful breakup.

 Ramachari agrees to marry a girl Geetha of Shankar's choice to save his honor, and on hearing this, Divya attempts suicide.
-Later, Divya seemingly overcomes her hurt and agrees to marry Aakash, due of Sudha's choice.
+Later, Divya seemingly overcomes her hurt and agrees to marry Aakash, who is Sudha's choice.
 Both marriages are set on the same date and in the same town of Chitradurga.
-Both the weddings are managed by a wedding planner, Manche Gowda, who mixes up the photos of bride and groom, leading to confusing situations between either parties.
+Both weddings are managed by a wedding planner, Manche Gowda, who mixes up the photos of the bride and groom, leading to confusing situations between both parties.

 On the day of the wedding, Ramachari gets Geetha married to her boyfriend Farhan, by convincing Geetha's father Venkatesh with Shankar's help and performs a monologue by Vishnuvardhan's statue at Chitradurga fort.
 Divya learns of this and breaks her engagement with Aakash where she reunites with him.